-Get your game on with these great options for Mac!
+Best Mac games 2022

 Like, really unsettling.

-There isn't much for a soundtrack, aside from nature sounds and physical sounds of running, jumping, and hits and such.
-If you're like a dark, creepy game, with a very open ending that's been hotly debated, then definitely check out Limbo.
+There isn't much for a soundtrack, aside from nature sounds and physical sounds of running, jumping, hits, and such.
+If you're like a dark, creepy game with a very open ending that's been hotly debated, then definitely check out Limbo.
 It's unlike anything you've ever played, and the lack of a real narrative really gives it its atmosphere.
-(Watch out for that damn spider… BLECH).
+(Watch out for that damn spider… BLECH.)

 Limbo